kevinguo344/kevinguo344.github.io/src/markdown/crochetmatic.md

 ### The Start

 The initial idea was to build a machine that could build knitted objects the same way 3D printers build their prints: additive and layer-by-layer.
 But while plastic has relatively predictable properties and can be put through an extruder, a length of yarn\'s properties can change from bundle to bundle.
 Also, it can get caught on small mechanisms which makes it hard to build around.
-Furthermore, the idea of knitting 3D volumes, whether by hand or machine had never really been tried before.
-Through our research, the closest antecendent to our project was [a 3D knitting compiler](https://www.disneyresearch.com/publication/machine-knitting-compiler/) from Carnegie Mellon University.
-Even the knitting compiler only created knitted tubes that had to be filled afterwards.
+Furthermore, the idea of knitting entire 3D volumes (both the exterior and interior), whether by hand or machine had never really been tried before.
+The closest antecedent to the project was [a 3D knitting compiler](https://www.disneyresearch.com/publication/machine-knitting-compiler/) from Carnegie Mellon University but even that knitting compiler only created knitted tubes that had to be filled afterwards.

-At the suggestion of [Prof. Steve Marschner](http://www.cs.cornell.edu/~srm/), the preeminent computer graphics professor at Cornell (and probably the world, he won an Oscar for his CG research), the individual knits were throught of as a series of voxels, or volumes in a 3D grid.
+At the suggestion of [Prof. Steve Marschner](http://www.cs.cornell.edu/~srm/), the preeminent computer graphics professor at Cornell (he won an Oscar for his CG research), the individual knits were throught of as a series of voxels, or volumes in a 3D grid.
 This was coming off of his previous work simulating knit clothes [(more details here.)](http://www.cs.cornell.edu/projects/YarnCloth/)

 ### Simulations